CHARM-BDF/charmgpt/custom-mcp-servers/medik-mcp/README.md

 }
 ```

-## Node Filtering
+## Node and Edge Filtering

-The server automatically filters out nodes with certain prefixes to improve data quality:
+The server automatically filters out certain nodes and edges to improve data quality:

 ### CAID Node Filtering